cdervis/Polly2D/Docs/docs/graphics/samplers.md

 [Drawing sprites](/graphics/sprites) shows how the destination rectangle is able to scale a sprite, disregarding its image size.
 This is thanks to image interpolation, which is controllable via `Painter::setSampler()`.

-To illustrate this, let's add a low-resolution image, for example this 32×32 example image:
+To illustrate this, let's add a low-resolution image, for example this small 32×32 image:
 ![img](/assets/images/test32x32.png){.align-center}

 A `Sampler` describes how an image is interpolated and repeated across image coordinate boundaries.